Kochen-Specker Contextuality

-The above definition has been inspired by the quantum mechanical notion of projective measurements.
-In fact, for projective measurements, all notions of compatibility, i.e., joint measurability, nondisturbance, outcome repeatability, etc., are equivalent to the commutativity of observables.
-This notion is the basis of the NCHV models presented in Sec.~\ref{sssec:NCHV}, e.g., Eq.~\eqref{eq:nchvdef}, since one requires that the single outcomes, i.e., the corresponding deterministic response functions, are not disturbed.
+The previous definition was inspired by the quantum mechanical notion of projective measurements.
+In fact, for projective measurements all properties capturing some idea of simultaneous measurability, i.e., joint measurability, nondisturbance, outcome repeatability, etc., are equivalent to the commutativity of observables.
+This notion is the basis of the NCHV models presented in Sec.~\ref{sssec:NCHV}, such as Eq.~\eqref{eq:nchvdef}, since one requires the single outcomes, i.e., the corresponding deterministic response functions, not to be disturbed.